Azure/azure-sdk-for-net/sdk/resources/Azure.ResourceManager.Resources/samples/Sample2_ManagingDeployments.md

 ResourceGroup resourceGroup = lro.Value;
 ```

 Now that we have the resource group created, we can manage the deployments inside this resource group.
+For creating a deployment, we can use dictionary, string, or JsonElement.

-***Create a deployment***
+***Create a deployment using dictionary***

 ```C# Snippet:Managing_Deployments_CreateADeployment
 // First we need to get the deployment collection from the resource group